The following is an article originally published March 17, 2023, by the California Business Journal.

 “We’re building an expanded team around Tanya to help our clients navigate the energy transition,” says Menon.
 “During our history, we’ve helped the industry adapt to the disruption of carbon policies, regulations, and reporting, and now all have become urgent.
 Industries, whether they agree or disagree, whether they want to or not, are being forced to respond in some way.
 We sit at the intersection of policy, regulations, technology, and carbon markets.
 And those have to come together synergistically for this to be successful and we show people how to do that.”

 Menon and Peacock are quick to point out that sustainability and profitability are not mutually exclusive.
-In fact, ’s been shown that once companies have enacted serious environmental overhaul practices, their efficiency increases at such a rate that it not only recoups the investment but adds to it.
+In fact, it’s been shown that once companies have enacted serious environmental overhaul practices, their efficiency increases at such a rate that it not only recoups the investment but adds to it.

 “Many people think adapting to climate or carbon regulations is always a high cost and that’s not true,” says Menon.
 “Many of our clients are profiting from it.
 Some have tripled their bottom line.
 They’re doing the right thing and recouping their investments.
-Teaching them the way to achieve this is also our expertise and then our clients learn how to further take advantage of this as they go on.”
+Teaching them the best way to achieve this is also our expertise and then our clients learn how to further take advantage of this as they go on.”

 To further illustrate the depth and breadth of what they do, Peacock gets more granular about the types of projects EcoEngineers can do.
 They work with clients from small companies to massive refineries, anywhere in the world.

 “We have deep experience with hydrogen but we can also help with solar and wind, batteries, or other types of energy generation or storage resources, in the short-, medium- and long-term,” says Peacock.
-“We’ve worked with a wide range of companies – from Central Valley food processors to start-ups; from transit operators and fleets to solar and hydrogen project developers.
+“We’ve worked with a wide range of companies – from Central Valley food processors to Bay Area start-ups; from transit operators and fleets to solar and hydrogen project developers.

 All these entities are seeking guidance on transitioning their operations to 0 emissions or low emissions, and we can help them by providing a full assessment of every step in the process they’ll need to achieve their goals.
-This starts with stakeholder education, then creating an to going live and meeting goals.
+This starts with stakeholder education, then creating an infrastructure to going live and meeting goals.
 There needs to be a lot of analysis of current operations and where the decarbonization opportunities lie.”

 Menon underscores that Peacock is the right person to help EcoEngineers, its clients, and California meet and exceed their environmental aspirations.